-Eligibility for Furman study away specific aid Applicability of general financial aid package towards total program cost Program Type Study away scholarship Short-term loan Furman aid Federal / State aid Third-party aid Furman faculty-led semester study away YES YES YES YES Check with funding source Furman faculty-led May Experience YES YES NO NO Check with funding source Furman affiliate program YES YES YES YES Check with funding source Furman exchange program YES YES YES YES Check with funding source Non-Furman program (leave of absence) NO NO NO NO Check with funding source
+Eligibility for Furman study away specific aid Applicability of general financial aid package towards total program cost Program Type Study away scholarship Short-term loan Furman aid Federal / State aid Third-party aid Furman faculty-led semester study away YES YES YES YES Check with funding source Furman faculty-led May Experience YES YES NO check with Fin.
+Aid Check with funding source Furman affiliate program YES YES YES YES Check with funding source Furman exchange program YES YES YES YES Check with funding source Non-Furman program (leave of absence) NO NO NO NO Check with funding source

-^{} Students accepted to a Furman study away program are eligible for a short-term, interest-free loan of up to \$2,000.
+Students accepted to a Furman study away program are eligible for a short-term, interest-free loan of up to \$2,000.
 The loan must be repaid within one year of the program end date or separation date from Furman, whichever is sooner.
-Contact the Financial Aid Office for details.
+Visit the Student Business Center for details.

-^{} Graduating seniors are not be are not eligible for the interest free loan for MayX programs.
+Graduating seniors are not be are not eligible for the interest free loan for May Ex programs.

-^{} In order to apply federal and state aid to affiliate programs, students must complete a Furman Consortium Agreement Form.
+In order to apply federal and state aid to affiliate programs, students must complete a Furman Consortium Agreement Form.